Seed Funding Strategies for Passwordless Authentication Startups

 Crafting an Impactful Seed Pitch Deck

-A robust pitch deck is critical in securing seed funding, emphasizing the right blend of market potential, traction validation, and team expertise.
+A robust pitch deck is critical in securing passwordless authentication seed funding, emphasizing market potential and traction validation.

 What Core Sections Must Every Seed Deck Include?